khronokernel/What-s-new-in-macOS-Catalina/README.md

 * Stalling on `kextd stall[0]: AppleACPICPU`
    * SMC emulator isn't loading, make sure VirtualSMC and Lilu are updated.
 Temporary solution is `-lilubetaall` or swap for FakeSMC
 * Stalling on `apfs_module_start...`, `Waiting for Root device`, `Waiting on...IOResources...`
-    * Well macOS Catalina now requires some form of EC device present, the reason being is we need to stop AppleACPIEC from loading.
+    * Well macOS Catalina now requires some form of EC device present, the reason being is AppleIntelMCEReporter added a new check for interrupt controller and checks board id listed inside info.plist .
 Sorce: [AppleLife](https://applelife.ru/posts/807985)

 To verify whether you have correctly setup your EC device, grab CorpNewt's [USBmap tool](https://github.com/corpnewt/USBMap) and choose `Validate USB Power Settings`.
 This should return the following:
 ```